 European Charter of Children's Rights

-Bulletin of Medical Ethics: Pages 13-15, October 1993.
+Journal Bulletin of Medical Ethics, Pages 13-15.
+October 1993.

-In October, the European Association for Children in Hospital (EACH) met in Graz, Austria with delegates from East and West Europe and Scandinavia.
+In October, the External link European Association for Children in Hospital (EACH) met in Graz, Austria with delegates from East and West Europe and Scandinavia.
 EACH works to promote the Charter for Children in Hospital throughout Europe.
 This paper discusses the Charter.

 Members of EACH have used the Charter as the basis for a range of activities, from a Michelin-type guide to good children's wards in France, to a finely illustrated Polish brochure showing how one hospital implements each section of the Charter.
 The ten points of the Charter (see p 14) offer an ethical foundation for the care of children in hospital.